Sirius-Splash/bo-server/README.md

    - Ticket scopes: `app`, `controller`, `model`
 3. Try to create tickets with a clear "done" condition - use a checklist if applicable
 4. Add yourself to a ticket to claim it
-5. Before starting work, move the ticket to the "In Progress" board
+5. Before starting work, move the ticket to the "In progress" board
-6. After submitting a pull request, move the ticket to the "Under Review" board
+6. After submitting a pull request, move the ticket to the "Staged for review" board
-7. If changes are requested, move the ticket to the "Changes Requested" board
+7. If changes are requested, move the ticket to the "Changes requested" board
-8. After making changes, move the ticket back to the "Under Review" board
+8. After making changes, move the ticket back to the "Staged for review" board

 # Git Workflow
 1. Claim a ticket